Division of Student Affairs Emergency Management

 - The student who was adjudicated or the complainant may appeal the decision in accordance with Section 2-7 of the Code.
 Parties will be informed in writing of the outcome of any appeal.
 The Code provides for the disclosure to the alleged victim of the results of any disciplinary proceeding regarding an alleged perpetrator related to a complaint of sexual violence.
 The standard of proof that exists for campus disciplinary proceedings is preponderance of information (i.e., more likely than not the event(s) occurred).
 An anonymous complaint cannot provide satisfactory information to determine that a student has violated the Code.
 If a faculty or staff member is involved as the accused, the Affirmative Action Office may handle the incident.
 Title IX complaints, including the reporting of violence or the concerns about the compliance of UND with its or Department of Education policies, may be directed to Sally J. Page, Affirmative Action Officer, University of North Dakota, Twamley Hall Room 101, 264 Centennial Drive, Stop 7097, Grand Forks, ND 58202-7097; telephone voice/TDD (701) 777-4171; or to the Office of Civil Rights, U.S. Department of Education, 111 North Canal Street, Suite 1053, Chicago, IL 60606-7204.

-4-5 RESOURCES See “Quick Reference” on pages 54-55 of the Code of Student Life.
+See “Quick Reference” in the Code of Student Life.

 - On-campus disciplinary procedures (DOS Office)